Focus

 - Acetylcholine – a Neurotransmitter associated with muscle activation, attention, and memory

-- Dopamine – a Neurotransmitter that plays key roles in how one feels pleasure, experiences reward, learns, remembers, maintains motivation, and regulates mood
+- Dopamine – a Neurotransmitter that plays key roles in how one feels pleasure, experiences reward, learns, remembers, maintains motivation, and regulates mood.
+Dopamine has garnered much attention in the popular educational literature, evident in such constructs as:

 - Endorphins – Neurotransmitters associated with sensations along the distress–pleasure continuum – including, e.g., moderating feelings of physical and emotional pain, sense of well-being, happiness, and euphoria